-Everyone who operates a power-driven boat in Canada needs proof of competency — something that shows they understand the rules of the road and how to safely operate a boat.
-The most common proof of competency is the Pleasure Craft Operator Card.
-You can get one by passing an accredited boating safety test.
+Everyone who operates a power-driven boat in Canada needs proof of competency — something that shows they understand the rules and how to safely operate a boat.
+The Pleasure Craft Operator Card is the most common.
+You can get one by passing an accredited boating safety course.

 Choosing the right life jacket or Personal Floatation Device (PFD) is very important for keeping you and your onboard guests safe.
-Here are some tips on choosing the right life jacket or PFD for adults and children; and the labels to look for to be sure it meets Canadian standards.
-Remember, no matter what life saving device you choose, it won't work if you don't wear it.
+Here are some tips on choosing the right one for adults and children.

-Don't mix speed and/or alcohol with boating.
+Don't mix speed, alcohol or other substances with boating.
 Remember that you are responsible for the safety of your guests and others using the waterway.
-You must always be prepared and alert, since conditions on the water can change quickly.
+You must always be prepared and alert, as conditions on the water can change quickly.

 If you're visiting Canada, it's important to know the rules before operating a boat on Canadian waters.